Academic Guide

 Any student having difficulty coping with the programme of study is strongly encouraged to contact the Student Welfare team for assistance and advice.

-Note that students who do not wish to exercise their S/U option are not required to declare this intention online.
+Note that students who do not wish to exercise their FGO option are not required to declare their intention online.

 The use of calculators in examinations is limited to certain approved models, listed below:

 Only calculators that have been registered and sealed may be brought into the examination halls.
+Students must remove the cover of their calculators and place them on the floor next to their desk once they are seated at the examination venue.
 Calculators intended for use in an examination must be checked and sealed by the School.
 The School has arranged the following period for students to register new calculators or re-register old calculators with broken seals.
-Please observe the date and time closely.
+Please follow the timeline closely and obtain the calculator seal well in advance before midterm and examination dates.

 Students who have registered previously need only register again if they have changed their calculators, or if the seal on a previously registered calculator is broken.
 Please note that for approved graphic calculators, students are responsible for clearing any information and/or programs stored in the calculator before the examination.